For a list of rescues, scroll down.

 If you find a hedgehog out in the daytime* or a sick or injured one at any time of day or night this is what to do:

 Hoglets: Do not be tempted to try to raise hoglets yourself.
 Do not give them cat food unless they have teeth.

 Hedgehogs and especially Hoglets need keeping warm and getting to a rescue or vet as fast as possible.
 Speed can save lives.

-If you find a small hedgehog at night from November to March weighing less than 550g (which will fit on one hand if you pick it up), it will be too small to survive the winter without help.
+If you find a small hedgehog at night in November, keep an eye on it and feed it up by setting up a Feeding Station in your garden.
+If it is under 550g later from December to March, it will be too small to survive the winter without help.
 Please pick it up with gloves or a towel and if the hedgehog is unhurt, please put it in a box with some cat/dog food and water and ripped up newspaper to hide in, keep the box in a warm room and phone one of the rescues either immediately or (if you find it at night and it appears bright and alert) the next morning.

 Some of these have public phone numbers and some are contactable only via their facebook page.
 All of these rescues are voluntary and nobody gets paid.
 Most are very small and can only take two or three hedgehogs at a time.